Transradio Press Service: The beginnings

-After leaving CBS in 1934 Herbert Moore, a former United Press reporter, had an idea, why not set up a service to provide copy for radio news broadcasts.
-At that time many radio stations were limited by the big press services to just two five-minute broadcasts per day and many had shoddy news writing services.
+After leaving CBS in 1934 Herbert Moore, a former United Press reporter, had the idea to create a dedicated service to provide copy for radio news broadcasts.
+At that time newspapers saw radio stations as competition for advertising dollars - so much so that when CBS attempted to set up its own news service the major newspaper chains threatened to stop carrying CBS program listings.
+Accordingly, Press-Radio Bureau, an agency set up by the three major press agencies, Associated Press, United Press, and International News Service, limited the news content they made available to two five-minute broadcasts and intermittent news flashes for major breaking stories.
 Moore was able to raise $150,000 of start up capital and launch the Transradio Press Service in Manhattan.

-When the service began it had 50 radio clients and another 75 clients which received limited news by shortwave radio.
-Some of Transradio's early clients included: KNX in Hollywood, KSTP in St. Paul, the Michigan Network, the Yankee Network in New England, WLS in Chicago and KWK in St. Louis.
+When the service began it had 50 radio clients and another 75 clients which received limited news by sending reports written in Morse code over shortwave radio.
+Some of Transradio's early clients included: KNX in Hollywood, KSTP in St. Paul, the Michigan Network, the Yankee Network in New England, WLS in Chicago, KWK in St. Louis, CFCF in Montreal, and CJRM in Regina, Saskatchewan.
 Transradio charged different rates for different clients, depending on their market.
-A station in Casper, Wyoming paid only $15 per week while the Yankee Network paid $1000 per week.
+A station in Casper, Wyoming paid only $15 per week while the Yankee Network paid $1,000 per week.

-In Oct.
-1934 Moore managed to work out a deal with WOR in Manhattan for $1500 a week.
+In October 1934 Moore managed to work out a deal with WOR in Manhattan for $1,500 a week, rising to $5,000 if WOR was able to sell commercials for the bulletins.
 The deal launched Transradio into the largest radio market in the country.